mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Every society has its bad apples and even in the far future punishments usually take place within faceless institutions where criminals can be conveniently forgotten.

 Qualification : Special.
-One does not ‘qualify’ for prison; you got sentenced there for a crime you may or may not have committed.
+One does not 'qualify' for prison; you got sentenced there for a crime you may or may not have committed.

 ASSIGNMENTS Choose one of the following: